isocroft/verifyme/README.md

 >Each method expects an object literal with both **route parameters** and **request parameters (query / body)**.
 Please, go through the _src/endpoints_ folder to see the specific items that should make up the object literal for each method

-- xxxxxxx
-  - verifyme.createCustomer()
+- employment
-  - verifyme.getCustomer()
+  - verifyme.checkEmploymentHistoryValidity()
-- yyyyyyy
+  - verifyme.getEmploymentHistoryValidityResult()
-  - verifyme.listDisputes()
+- biometrics
-- zzzzzzzz
+  - verifyme.getPhotoMatchValidityResult()
-  - verifyme.createDedicatedNuban()
+- guarantors
-- aaaaaaaaa
+  - verifyme.checkGuarantorPersonValidity()
-  - verifyme.listDedicatedNubans()
+  - verifyme.getGuarantorPersonValidityResult()

 # License